 - Symptoms may not be detectable on various brain scans and tests: Certain symptoms, like cognitive dysfunctions, cannot be detected by brain scans, which can complicate your claims about the severity of your TBI.
 A liable party might claim that you are lying about your symptoms since you didn’t suffer serious physical brain damage.
 You may need to have a medical expert testify to confirm your claims.

 - Even mild traumatic brain injuries can have life-altering consequences: Sometimes what starts as a mild TBI can develop into a severe TBI, especially if you do not seek follow-up medical care to monitor your symptoms after an accident.
 If so, the liable party might question whether your current symptoms are related to the accident, since the initial diagnosis was a mild TBI or concussion.

 As such, it may be important for those suffering from a brain injury to retain legal help from an attorney who understands the extent of injuries that TBIs can cause.
 To that end, one of our brain injury lawyers in Lafayette, Louisiana could have access to neurologists who can explain to the judge or jury why brain injury symptoms may not be immediately evident.

 Symptoms of Traumatic Brain Injuries

 The human brain is very delicate, and even minor trauma can lead to significant effects.
-If a person receives a brain injury, they should seek medical attention quickly to make sure there is no swelling, internal bleeding, pressure building up in the head.
+If a person receives a brain injury, they should seek medical attention quickly to ensure there is no swelling, internal bleeding, or pressure building up in the head.